Sauq/mcp-snippets/QuickPlay/README.md

 - Open the TransparentButton Folder and put the class in your client/src/net/minecraft/client/gui/
 - Make a Keybind in GameSettings.java called CLIENT_QUICKPLAY
 - Put all of the remaining classes into your mod packages
+- Add this to the top of your Client.java class: private ModQuickPlay modQuickPlay;
-- Add this to your client.java in your onTick method
+- Add this to your Client.java in your onTick method

 if (Minecraft.getMinecraft().gameSettings.CLIENT_QUICKPLAY.isPressed()) {
 			Minecraft.getMinecraft().displayGuiScreen(new ModQuickPlay(modQuickPlay));